-In her ruling on August 4, Orange County Superior Court Judge Deborah Servino did not bit on the charter city argument – she ruled that the HAA is constitutional – but she gave considerable deference to the city and especially to its experts.
+In her original ruling in August, Judge Servino gave considerable deference to the city and especially to its experts.
 “The findings identified the applicable provisions of the Fire Department access standards and specifications, goals, and policies of the General Plan and Beach and Edison Corridors specific Plan to which the project was inconcistent, not in compliance, or not in conformity.
 These findings were based upon the reports of the Traffic Expert Mark Miller and Fire Code/Life Safety Expert James McMullen.
 As a result, the project did not qualify for HAA protections.
 [The city] proceeded as required by law.
 Its decision was supposed by its findings.
 Substantial evidence supported [the city’s] findings, as the evidence was reasonable in nature, credible, and adequate to support the conclusions.”